Nohra2005/AUBoutique/README.md

      ```bash
      python AUBoutique_client.py
      ```
-   - Follow the on-screen instructions to register, log in, and interact with the application.
+   - Follow the on-screen instructions to register, log in, and interact with the application (GUI is the implementation of part of phase II)

 5. **Multiple Clients**
    - You can run as many instances of the client as you want, allowing multiple users to interact with the server simultaneously.
 Open a new terminal for each client instance and run the same script.